Pugmatt/BedrockConnect/README.md

 # FAQ

 **How does it work?** In Minecraft Bedrock Edition, players on any version can join the available 'Featured Servers'.
 By using a DNS server, we can make the domains that are used to join these servers, and make them direct to the BedrockConnect serverlist server, rather than their actual servers.
+Or through the "Add Friend" method, we direct the user to the BedrockConnect serverlist server via a workaround supplied by [MCXboxBroadcast](https://github.com/rtm516/MCXboxBroadcast).

 The BedrockConnect serverlist server, is a specially made Minecraft server that serves the purpose of joining Minecraft servers.
 Yes, you join Minecraft servers, from a Minecraft server.
 The server can transfer you to the server you want, and you can store servers as well, just like a regular serverlist.

 **What is a DNS server?** A DNS server is what devices uses to know what domain names go with what IP address.
 Your device sends the DNS server a domain name and asks what IP is associated with it, and the DNS server sends an IP back for the device to connect to.
 Commonly used ones include Google or Cloudflare DNS.
 Anyone can technically create a DNS server, and have it associate whatever IP they want to a domain.
 In this case, we make the 'Featured Server' domains direct to our own server.

 **I don't trust your DNS server...** The public BedrockConnect DNS server only redirects the domains of the "Featured Servers" in Minecraft to the BedrockConnect serverlist.
 (Full list of records under the "Using your own DNS server" section) It's understandable though why some might not want to use a random DNS server.
 If you fear a MITM attack, you can also verify any domains you fear the DNS server are overriding by pinging them in command line or another tool.
 If you still don't feel comfortable using the BedrockConnect DNS server, you can also make your own.
 Look under 'Using your own DNS server' further down this page for more on that.
+Or, try the ["Add Friend" Method](#add-friend-method) instead of the DNS method.

-**Some featured server aren't redirecting to the serverlist** If some featured servers are redirecting to the BedrockConnect serverlist, and some aren't, this can be an issue with the DNS cache on the device/game console not updating.
+**Some featured server aren't redirecting to the serverlist using the DNS** If some featured servers are redirecting to the BedrockConnect serverlist, and some aren't, this can be an issue with the DNS cache on the device/game console not updating.
 Nothing can really be done except wait when on the game console for the cache to clear, as there isn't a manual way to do it on these devices.

 Another possible issue is that some of the featured servers such the Hive, use DNSSEC, which is used to protect itself from being overidden by DNS servers such as BedrockConnect.
 This is still being tested, and seems to work on some people's consoles and not on others.